-Where the bidder makes a demand reduction of more than one lot in thata lot category in its clock bid, then it may be able to make multiple exit bids for that category in that round, provided that the total number of additional lots across these exit bids does not exceed its demand reduction in the round, and are-subject to the activity rules described in Section 11.2.611.2.6.4..
+Where the bidder makes a demand reduction of more than one lot in that lot category in its clock bid, then it may be able to make multiple exit bids for that category in that round, provided that the total number of additional lots across these exit bids does not exceed its demand reduction in the round, and are subject to the activity rules described in Section 11.2.6.4.
 The base for its first exit bid will be the number of lots in that category in its clock bid for that round.
-If the bidder makes a second exit bid for that category in that round, then the base for its second exit bid will then be the sum of the base and the additional lots in its first exit bid for that category for that round.
-If the bidder makes further exit bids for that category in that round, then the base for these bids will be the sum of the base and the additional lots in that round, then the base for that category in that round.
-If the bidder makes multiple exit bids for that category in that round.
-If the bidder makes bids will be the sum of the base and the additional lots in the preceding exit bid for that category in that round.
+If the bidder makes a second exit bid for that category in that round, then the base for its second exit bid will then be the sum of the base and the additional lots in its first exit bid for that round, then the base for that round.
+If the bidder makes further exit bids for that category in that round, then the base for these bids will be the sum of the base and the additional lots in that round, then the base for these bids will be the sum of the base and the additional lots in the preceding exit bid for that category in that round.
+If the bidder makes further exit bids for that category in that round, then the base for these bids will be the sum of the base and the additional lots in the preceding exit bid for that category in that round.
 Therefore, where a bidder makes multiple exit bids for a given lot category in a round, these build one upon another, allowing the bidder to make offers for lots it dropped from its clock bid in that round in one or more steps.